-You don’t want to wait until the Big Bag Wolf comes along to huff and puff to determine your building’s structural integrity.
-Long before he arrives, you should have a thorough structural analysis completed by a structural engineer who looks at a variety of factors.
+You don’t want to wait until the Big Bad Wolf comes along huffing and puffing to determine your building’s structural integrity.
+Long before a threat arrives, you should have a thorough structural analysis completed by a structural engineer who looks at a variety of factors.

 Considerations in a Structural Analysis

-Dead and live loads will need to be supported by the design of any structure.
-Everything from a building’s foundation, walls, and roof to a bridge’s ability to withstand traffic and snow loads, needs to be sufficiently designed to ebb and flow with the elements.
+Dead and live loads need to be supported by the design of any structure.
+Everything from a building’s foundation, walls, and roof to a bridge’s ability to withstand traffic and snow loads needs to be sufficiently designed to ebb and flow with the elements.

 What is Analyzed

-Structural engineers need to investigate specific design elements, including the building’s geometry, support conditions, materials used, and structural load it will bear.
+Structural engineers investigate specific design elements, including the building’s geometry, support conditions, materials used, and the structural load it will bear.
 The result of the analysis should report on how the structure will react based on its current design, and what stresses it will be subject to.

 Types of Load Considerations